What is a Pentagonal Prism?

 Regular Pentagonal Prism

 If all the sides of the pentagonal prism are of equal length, then it is said to be a regular pentagonal prism.
 In a regular pentagonal prism, all the rectangular faces are congruent.
-The rectangular faces are said to be lateral when the pentagonal faces are bases.
+The rectangular faces are said to be lateral when the pentagonal faces of regular pentagonal prism are bases.
 The lateral side faces are called lateral edges.

 Rectangular Pentagonal Prism